 What is post-traumatic stress disorder?

-PTSD can be caused by something like a road accident or long-lasting stress caused by something like abuse in childhood or domestic abuse.
+It can be caused by something like a car crash or long-lasting stress caused by something like abuse in childhood or domestic abuse.

-Some women experience post-traumatic stress after pregnancy.
-This may be caused by having a traumatic birthing experience, miscarriage or neonatal death.
+Some women and birthing people get post-traumatic stress after pregnancy.
+This may be caused by having a bad birthing experience, pregnancy loss, or neonatal death.
 This may lead to fear of childbirth in the next pregnancy.

-It can be very difficult to come to terms with a traumatic event, but PTSD is treatable.
-The important thing is to try and confront your feelings with help from healthcare professionals.
+It can be very hard to come to terms with trauma, but PTSD can be treated.
+The main thing is to try and confront your feelings with help from healthcare professionals.

 Symptoms of PTSD include: